marcomartini97/VORTICE/README.md

 ## Runtime assumptions
 - `/etc/vdi` is baked into the image from the `config/` directory and now includes the `VORTICE-vdi` build context sourced from the submodule alongside `config.ini`, `vdi_broker.yaml`, and TLS assets.
-- With the container runtime socket (`/run/podman/podman.sock` or `/var/run/docker.sock`) mounted, the broker provisions downstream containers directly.
+- With the container runtime socket (`/run/podman/podman.sock`) mounted, the broker provisions downstream containers directly.
 The image ships a sample `/etc/pam.d/vdi-broker` that authenticates against `/etc/shadow`; mount a different PAM stack at `pam_path` only when you need host-specific logic.
 Override the baked desktop template by binding an alternate build context over `/etc/vdi/VORTICE-vdi` to match the `dockerfile_path` setting.
 - The container listens on TCP `3389`.
 - The bundled `VORTICE-vdi` desktop image expects the host to passthrough `/etc/passwd`, `/etc/group`, and `/etc/shadow` (see `config/vdi_broker.yaml`).
 Ensure these mounts expose a `gnome-remote-desktop` user entry (`gnome-remote-desktop:x:960:960:GNOME Remote Desktop:/var/lib/gnome-remote-desktop:/usr/bin/nologin`) until the template adds a more flexible authentication model.